 Soledad Miranda

 Here is Soledad's filmography with information on each of her movies, listed in the approximate order of filming.
-I have tried to unearth as much as I could on these films, but many are too obscure so there's little to no information available.
+I have tried to unearth as much as I could on these films, but even today some are too obscure so there's little to no information available.
 Quite a few of her movies are not even available on video.
 An asterisk indicates that I have seen the movie and therefore more information is included.
 Be aware that some spoliers are revealed, so if you want the outcome of these movies to be a surprise, then read cautiously!
 I have noticed, eerily enough, that Soledad dies in a lot of her movies.
 If anyone has a copy of one of these movies that I haven't seen (movies without an asterisk) or further information on these films, please contact me.
 To purchase Soledad Miranda movies, please visit the store.

 *La bella Mimí (1960)...First Dancer

-...aka Beautiful Mimí
+...aka Beautiful Mimi

 Director: José María Elorrieta

-Stars: Queta Claver; Jaime Avellán; Antonio Garisa
+Stars: Queta Claver; Jaime Avellán; Antonio Garisa; María Navarro

 Country - Language: Spain - Spanish